anoma/nspec/docs/tutorial/engines/index.md

 Besides updates to the changeable data, the transition function produces

-- requests for spawning new processes
+- requests for spawning new engines
 - the messages to be sent
 - the timers to be set on the clock